olincollege/genetic-programming/README.md

 subsequent increase in the depth to 4, the accuracy fell dramatically to around 0.87.
-This trend demonstrates that allowing for deeper trees early on increases model expressiveness and leads to better performance, but beyond some point, deeper trees can lead to overfitting or unnecessary complexity, ultimately hurting generalization.
-This result aligns with the common intuition that deeper structures can capture more complex patterns at the cost of overfitting.
+This trend demonstrates that allowing for deeper trees early on increases model expressiveness and leads to better performance, but beyond some point, deeper trees can lead to over-fitting or unnecessary complexity, ultimately hurting generalization.
+This result aligns with the common intuition that deeper structures can capture more complex patterns at the cost of over-fitting.

 ### Multi-Language Implementation Comparison